In a few short weeks my older son Isaac will be having a Bar

 Jump in

+to help.
 Don’t wait to be asked.
 If

 Nate needs to take a walk during a long sit-down dinner, offer to take